ver228/tierpsy-tracker/docs/source/software_explanation.rst

   * worm_index_joined: F
   * plate_worm_id: F
   * skeleton_id: row in the trajectory_data, useful to quickly recover worm data.
-  * coord_x, coord_y: Centroid coordinates after smoothing **/plate_worms data**.
+  * coord_x, coord_y: Centroid coordinates after smoothing `/plate_worms`_ .
 It is used to find the ROI to calculate the skeletons.
-If you want to calculate the centroid features use the corresponding field in **/blob_features**.
+If you want to calculate the centroid features use the corresponding field in `/blob_features`_ .
   * threshold: value used to segment the worm in the ROI.
   * has_skeleton: flag to mark is the skeletonization was succesful
   * roi_size: F